PacketParker/AquaBot/README.md

 ## Selfhost

-If you want to selfhost your own version of Guava, follow the instructions below.
+If you want to selfhost your own version of Aqua Bot, follow the instructions below.

 Downlooad the code and install the necessary dependencies using pip (ex: `pip install -r requirements.txt`)